UBC-MDS/DSCI-524-group-6/README.md

 from pythoshop import adjust_brightness, resize_image, transform_image, apply_filter
 import matplotlib.image as mpimg

-image = mpimg.imread('path/to/input_image.jpg') # Replace this as the actual path you are saving your image brightness_factor = 20  # Adjust as needed
+# Replace the path with the actual path you are saving your image
+image = mpimg.imread('path/to/input_image.jpg')
+brightness_factor = 20  # Adjust as needed

 adjust_brightness.adjust_brightness(image, brightness_factor)